 To develop a mobile-health (m-Health) based Hand Rehabilitation System that can accurately track, guide and monitor rehabilitative exercises of patients towards recovery.

 The system incorporates fun and interactive simulations for different degree of disabilities.
-It also integrates the use of commercially available infra-red cameras, mobile application and machine learning to improve the hand motor function recovery of the PwDs and stroke patients, and in turn allows them to perform their Activities of Daily Living (ADL) better.
+It also integrates the use of commercially available infra-red cameras, mobile application and machine learning to improve the hand motor function recovery of the persons with disabilities and stroke patients, and in turn allows them to perform their Activities of Daily Living (ADL) better.
 The system will ultimately help caregivers alleviate their burden by allowing the rehabilitative training to be done at home.

 Provide an engaging system that complements existing rehabilitative programme to accelerate recovery of Persons with Disabilities and alleviate the supervision and workload of their caregivers.